 Step One: The initial meeting

 You’ve obviously made a great first impression and we’re keen to meet.
-You’ll be meeting with our People & Culture Manager as well as your potential manager.
+You’ll be meeting with our People & Culture Team as well as your potential manager.
 We’ll tell you more about Stile and the role and get to know you a little better.
 Expect that this will take about 30-45 minutes of your time.
 We often conduct these meetings via video conference.